 Vinyl, fiberglass and wood are the three most frequently used materials in frames and sashes.
-Each material type has unique advantages and disadvantages.
+Each material type has specific advantages and disadvantages.
 Homeowners should factor them into their decision when it comes time to get a new or replacement home window.
 Here are important points to consider about different window materials:

 - Energy Efficient

 - Design Flexibility